June 5 - 11, 2016: Issue 266

 Paul Ratcliff, Pamela Pauline (Pittwater Artists Trail member - beautiful photographs)

-Willi Michalski with Bottle - Yellow; Springtime stoneare, chrome yellow glaze and Platter in stand - Venice stoneare, cobalt glaze with decoration
+Willi Michalski with Bottle - Yellow; Springtime stoneware, chrome yellow glaze and Platter in stand - Venice stoneware, cobalt glaze with decoration

 Mark and Poss Keech